Smarts-Hub/documentation-center/src/content/docs/0xbot/module-development/development.md

 ```

 ### `/events/`
 The bot will only read events if they are on this directory.
+This bot accepts any [DiscordJS event](https://discord.js.org/docs/packages/discord.js/14.22.1/Events:Enum)

 **This is a default event structure**
 ```js title="events/message.js"